Updated: Jan 2

 When you see a guitarist perform, they are often playing by memory.
 If not, they are reading chord charts that contain a combination of chord names and/or chord diagrams.

 When studying music academically or digging deep into music theory, standard notation is required.
-But it's incredibly rare that standard notation is necessary to play guitar with a band.
+But it's unlikely that you will need to be able to read standard notation to play guitar for fun or with a band.

 If you understand how to read TAB and chord charts, you'll be able to play your favorite songs in no time at all!